-To motivate our subsequent theory and testing, we first document that, in our data, ex post renegotiations (if they exist) always favor the exhibitor: that is, the distributor gives the exhibitor a larger share of the box office revenues than specified under the formal contract-a renegotiation we henceforth call a "discount."
-We then present evidence suggesting that both the probability of renegotiation and the magnitude of the negotiated discount are related to the exhibitor's decisions whether to continue showing a particular reel for an additional week and, if so, whether to show a particular reel on its own screen (rather than sharing time slots on that screen with a reel of another movie).
+To motivate our subsequent theory and testing, we first document that, in our data, ex post renegotiations (if they exist) always favor the exhibitor: that is, the distributor gives the exhibitor a larger share of the box office revenues than specified under the formal contract a renegotiation we henceforth call a "discount."
+We then present evidence that both the probability of renegotiation and the magnitude of the negotiated discount are related to the exhibitor's decisions whether to continue showing a particular reel for an additional week and, if so, whether to show a particular reel on its own screen (rather than sharing time slots on that screen with another movie).
+In short, the distributor's discounts influence the exhibitor's exercise of reel authority.

-To analyze the incidence, magnitude, and determinants of relational renegotiations, we first develop two simple models that motivate our empirical approach.
+Before analyzing empirically the incidence and magnitude of these relational renegotiations, we develop two simple models that motivate our empirical approach.
 The first is a relational-contract model in which a single distributor and a single exhibitor sign a formal revenue-sharing contract before the movie has been released, when there is uncertainty about the exhibitor's opportunity cost (e.g., the box-office revenues of an alternative movie).
 The second is a multi-unit auction model in which multiple distributors compete for a limited number of screens and time slots.
-From the first model, we demonstrate that that relational renegotiation of formal sharing rates can achieve efficient adaptation: the ex post discounts reward the exhibitor for showing the distributor's movie longer (or in more time slots) than would have been induced by the formal contract alone.
+From the first model, we demonstrate that that relational renegotiation of formal sharing rates can achieve efficient adaptation: the ex post discounts reward the exhibitor for showing the distributor's movie for more weeks (or in more time slots) than would have been induced by the formal contract alone.
 From the second model, we establish that, to achieve efficient adaptation, the ex post discounts should be positively related to the anticipated box-office revenues of the best-dropped and best-shared reels.